 The increasing use of avatars has raised questions about how their facial expressions com- pare to real human faces.
 Garc´ıa et al. (2020) designed avatar facial expressions using the FACS that were validated by human observers, demonstrating the efficacy of using

 FACS-based design principles to create reliable virtual human facial expressions.
 Studies have shown that expressions of happiness, anger, fear, and other basic emotions can be accurately interpreted from both static and dynamic virtual avatars (Faita et al., 2015; Dyck et al., 2008).
-However, in some cases, avatars may convey emotional expressions more or less effectively than real human faces, i.e. Dyck et al. (2008) found that while disgust was challenging to convey using current avatar technology, virtual expressions of sadness and fear were recognized more accurately than their natural face counter- parts.
+However, in some cases, avatars may convey emotional expressions more or less effectively than real human faces.
+Dyck et al. (2008) found that while disgust was challenging to convey using current avatar technology, virtual expressions of sadness and fear were recognized more accurately than their natural face counter- parts.
 Hortensius et al. (2018) provides guiding principles for designing avatars that can effectively convey emotional expressions, and found people are generally less accurate at recognizing emotions from robotic faces compared to human faces.
 However, virtual agents can be as effective as humans in conveying emotions, particularly when their facial muscle movements are clearly depicted.
 This work highlights the potential for avatars to convey facial/emotional expressions effectively, but it also raises questions about how these virtual faces are processed in the brain compared to real human faces.

-A growing body of affective and cognitive neuroscience research suggests that virtual faces, while often processed similar to real faces, can still elicit distinct neural responses due to differences in perceived authenticity, dynamicity, and realism.
+A growing body of affective and cognitive neuroscience research suggests that virtual faces, while often processed like real faces, can still elicit distinct neural responses due to differences in perceived authenticity, dynamicity, and realism.
 De Borst and De Gelder (2015) note that since humans are highly attuned to perceiving real human faces, viewing avatars may engage different perceptual and neural processes, potentially leading to altered brain activity.
-As a result, findings from studies using avatars and those using real human faces may not always be directly comparable and should be interpreted cautiously.
-The mechanisms underlying these differences remain unclear, highlighting the need for further neuroimaging research that systematically compares the physical characteristics of avatars and real faces.
-For instance, Kegel et al. (2020) demonstrated that fearful human expressions elicited significantly stronger neural responses than fear- ful avatar expressions in regions including the posterior and anterior superior temporal sulcus, anterior insular cortex, posterior cingulate cortex, and ventral anterior cingulate
+For instance, Kegel et al. (2020) demonstrated that fearful human expressions elicited significantly stronger neural responses than fearful avatar expressions in regions including the posterior and anterior superior temporal sulcus, anterior insular cortex, posterior cingulate cortex, and ventral anterior cingulate

 cortex, with particularly strong effects observed in both the left and right superior tem- poral sulcus and inferior frontal gyrus.
 In contrast, neutral human and avatar expressions did not differ significantly.
 An EEG study by Sollfrank et al. (2021) used the same dy- namic stimuli as Kegel et al. (2020) and found that the avatar faces elicited significantly stronger reactions than the real faces for theta and alpha oscillations.
 Park et al. (2021) found that observers’ responses to avatar facial expressions are modulated by the degree to which the avatar resembles their own appearance and habitual expressions.
+It is important to note, findings from studies using avatars and those using real human faces may not always be directly comparable and should be interpreted cautiously.